 Welcome to Wear Wag Repeat Podcast Episode 27: Maitri Mody of Honey I Dressed the Pug and Ari & M is using her experience in the fashion industry to create a brand for stylish dog moms.
 Her Instagram motto is Twinning is Winning – and that concept has helped her create a dedicated fan base to support the launch of her own line of dog accessories.
-Listen for advice on starting your own brand and becoming a social media influencer.
+Listen to find out more about starting your own brand and becoming a social media influencer.

 Maitri is the founder of Ari & M, a modern boho dog accessories brand for the stylish human and hound duo.
 She is also an Instagram influencer and blogger for @honeyIdressedthepug where along with dog friendly travel and lifestyle, she also showcases fun twinning looks with her pug Ari.
 She is an alumni of The Fashion Institute of Technology and has worked in the fashion industry for over 10 years in Mumbai, London and New York.